Want to add your WordPress site to Cloudflare?

 - Use 30% less bandwidth

 - Experience 65% fewer requests

-CloudFlare has 86 servers scattered around the world, so your content can always load from the place nearest to your visitors.
+Cloudflare has hundreds of servers scattered around the world, so your content can always load from the place nearest to your visitors.

 - Blocking SQL injection

 - Fighting crawlers and email harvesters